 Many rooftop tents claim to sleep four, but the CVT Mt.
 Denali is one of few models with the floorplan to back it up.
 With a generous 59 square feet of padding spread out between two mattresses, you get the equivalent of two double beds, which is ample for two adults and two (or even three) small kids.
 What’s more, the Mt.
 Denali comes with a room divider, two separate entrances (each has its own ladder), and a generous four-door annex.
 CVT also offers a range of customizations including the choice between a standard or extended rainfly, the option for a hardshell cover (seen in their Hybrid and Freedom series), and a few distinct colorways (three at the time of publishing).
 All in all, for families looking to get outside without sacrificing comfort, the Mt.
 Denali is a very cool rooftop tent that is hard to beat.

 The most glaring downsides to the Mt.
 Denali are cost and size.
 At $2,895 and 215 pounds, this tent is a behemoth and you’ll likely need a large SUV or truck to tote it around.
 The standard-fly Denali will save you a little in terms of weight and cost, but we think the extra investment is worth it for the extended fly’s extra space.
 In terms of competitors, you can save some serious cash with the XL version of the Smittybilt above ($1,265), but you lose out on 11 square feet of floorspace.
-And the 87-inch version of the 23Zero Walkabout (below) has a similarly large mattress (58 sq. ft) for about $800 less, but with a pared-down feature set and no included annex (purchasing separately it will run you about $600), we think the CVT is the better package deal overall.
+And the 87-inch version of the 23Zero Walkabout (below) has a similarly large mattress (58 sq. ft) for about $700 less.
+But with a pared-down feature set and no included annex (purchasing it separately will run you about $600), we think the CVT is the better package deal.
+It’s also worth noting that the Denali is available in CVT’s “Hybrid” design, which adds the convenience and durability of a hardshell cover for $3,795.

 See the CVT Mt.
 Denali Pioneer